tagoKoder/microservice-workspace/README.md

 **Current status:** under active development and continuous evolution.

-The decisions and components documented here represent the main architectural baseline of the thesis project.
+The decisions and components documented here represent the main architectural baseline of the project.
 Some modules may still be under refactoring or expansion as implementation progresses.

 ---